9 Awesome Activities to Help You Focus on Your Teen

 Perhaps we have lost our focus.
 Our world tends to value things more than people.
 Here is one of Kate Spade’s quotes, “I adore pretty things and witty words.”
 Unfortunately, pretty things and witty words didn’t help her feel life was worth living.

-I am back to focusing on people.
-More importantly, I am going to focus on my teen.
+I am back to focusing on my teen.
+More importantly, I am going to concentrate on raising a strong daughter.
 I want her to know all the money, clothes, purses, and fame cannot make a person happy.
 If that were the case, we would have many more happy Americans.

 Instead, we have a lot of depressed Americans.
 America has one of the highest rates of depression.
 Our teens are included in this statistic.
 Social media is to blame for a lot of this depression.
 Here is an infographic on The State of Mental Health in America (2018).